What is the purpose of the Physician-Focused Payment Model Technical Advisory Committee (PTAC)?

 Where can submitters obtain instructions on how to submit proposals?

-PTAC’s Proposal Submission Instructions are available here.
+Review the PTAC Proposal Submission Instructions.
 For instructions on uploading proposals to the PTAC submission site, review the Guide for Uploading LOIs and Proposals to PTAC’s Submission System.
 These documents are the official instructions for the development and submission of proposals.

 Is there an opportunity to ask questions/clarification on the instructions prior to proposal submission?